skylight-hq/skylight.digital/_service_areas/digital_procurement.md

       Propel the performance of your software delivery teams to the next level and beyond through our agile adoption pattern of Shu-Ha-Ri.
     order: 4
-  - name: Open Source Marketplace
+  - name: Developers Exchange
     description: >
-      Engage thousands of great design and development firms through a platform-enabled marketplace for open-source work.
+      Make it easier to engage thousands of great designers and developers through the use of micro-purchase platforms.
     order: 5
   - name: Challenges &amp; Prizes
     description: >